Vacancies

 If you are looking for a job where you can purely focus on your subject and not have time taken up nurturing the students in your form, then this is not the job for you.
 However, if you enjoy playing a role in your students’ lives and ensuring they are supported and encouraged, then you can find nowhere better to work.
 The positive relationships between students and teachers is one of the many reasons I have found it such a rewarding experience to work at Solefield School.
 The children not only like their teachers, but respect them, and thank them at the end of each lesson.
 With kindness and respect being core values, there are very few behaviour issues at the school, which makes teaching a pleasure.

 The emphasis on being ‘happy’ is not only applied to the students; the well-being of teachers is also given great importance.
 Solefield School is a supportive environment where teachers are not stressed or overloaded with lessons, chores or responsibilities.
 It is an environment full of self-motivated professionals who are committed to their job and are friendly and supportive to all the other colleagues.
-Any extra effort given is mentioned by the headmistress in the weekly staff meeting and it is partly due to this acknowledgment, encouragement and praise that the school also has ‘Happy Teachers’.
+Any extra effort given is mentioned by the Headmistress in the weekly staff meeting and it is partly due to this acknowledgment, encouragement and praise that the school also has ‘Happy Teachers’.